Determinants of health and inequalities

-Through our programme of research, we are collecting information and evidence to build understanding of the health and health inequalities experienced by people with learning disabilities and people with autism.
+Through this programme of research, we collect information and evidence to build understanding of the health and health care inequalities experienced by people with intellectual and developmental disabilities.

 We do this by: